Citizenry/platform/docs/tech-stack/connected-app-development/web-hooks.md

 ### Signature checking

-If you set a shared secret while you are setting up the web hook, the callbacks sent from the API will contain a `X-Ushahidi-Signature` header that you may check in order to be certain that ...
+If you set a shared secret while you are setting up the web hook, the callbacks sent from the API will contain a `X-StreetSignal-Signature` header that you may check in order to be certain that ...

 1. ... the request is indeed coming from the Platform API that you configured
 2. ... and that the contents of the callback have not been tampered with